lambdagrid/automated-qa/README.md

 We have big goals for where Automated QA will go.

+A hosted version of Automated QA is in the works.
+This will include a web dashboard, reporting, alerting, and an SLA.
+Email <support@lambdagrid.com> if you want us to notify you when it's ready for you to use!

 We plan to expand beyond API testing and eventually test the following:
 * Web UIs
 * Mobile UIs